 What do you get when you combine friends and family?
 You get a new Sprint marketing slogan known as "Framily."
 The Now Network is launching the new Framily Plans on January 10th and encouraging people – related or not – to get together on a single account.
 The mechanics of the Framily Plans are more than a little different than traditional family plans, though.

 The cost of each line changes based on how many people are on the account.
+For example, you can be a Framily all by yourself for $55 per month.
+For 2 lines, each one costs $50 per month.
 Read More

 There might be more appealing national networks to run your phone through, but Sprint is hoping to lure in more customers with some free money.
 A leaked internal Sprint doc indicates that a previously popular promotion is coming roaring back on January 18th.
 If you meet the qualifications to take advantage of this deal, it can mean big savings on a couple new smartphones.